Reer Nuur: History

 The Reer Nuur also occupy some of the oldest towns of these sultanates, the towns of Amud and Awbare.
 Which are also known as important historical sites and home to many Somali saints.

 In the colonial age, the Reer Nuur were adamantly anti colonization, and refused to join the British (along with other Gadabuursi) against the Dervish movement.

 The Balwo style of music and poetry was invented by a member of the Reer Nuur clan, known as Abdi Sinimo.
 His new style of music also led to the rise of the Heello genre and gave birth to modern Somali music.

 Clan Tree

-The Reer Nor claim descent from Dir through Gadabursi, listed below.
+The Reer Nuur claim descent from Dir through Gadabuursi, listed below.